collapsed-stacks/atheism/questions/2893/what-is-the-most-successful-concept-or-practice-in-dealing-with-the-influence-of.md

 - posted by: [jaskey13](https://stackexchange.com/users/-1/1107-jaskey13) on 2011-02-25
 - score: 0

-<p>In the U.S. we see certain protections in the Constitution which seems to have been obscured by interpretation/implementation.
+In the U.S. we see certain protections in the Constitution which seems to have been obscured by interpretation/implementation.
 However- success in the court systems concerning the teaching of natural selection in public schools is heartening.
 Perhaps here, in the US, this is the best way to move- that is direct legal challenges to policy that caters to the religious right.
-That being said though, litigants face financial and timeliness challenges when oppositions are presented in our court hierarchy. </p>
+That being said though, litigants face financial and timeliness challenges when oppositions are presented in our court hierarchy.

-<p>And sad to say- that is all I think I can say about my country at this point in time.
+And sad to say- that is all I think I can say about my country at this point in time.
-Though I'd love to see someone with better news/information.</p>
+Though I'd love to see someone with better news/information.